 5. Internship: Guaranteed Work Placement Included in the Program

 It is important for prospective legal assistant students to inquire about whether an internship is included in the program they are considering.
-Typical practicum lengths run between 4-6 weeks, and completing this on-the-job training should be a mandatory graduation requirement.
+Typical practicum lengths run between four and six weeks, and completing this on-the-job training should be a mandatory graduation requirement.

 Take a look at Herzing College's Legal Assistant diploma program, delivered at the Winnipeg campus.
-Visit the program page for a detailed course list, career paths, graduate placement rates, or to chat live with a knowledgeable advisor.
+Visit the program page for a detailed course list or to chat live with a knowledgeable advisor.
 We're here to help!